Watchlog DocsWatchlog Docs

 Watchlog APM uses OpenTelemetry for instrumentation.
 You don't need to install any Watchlog-specific packages.
 Simply:

-1. Install OpenTelemetry SDK for your platform (Node.js, Python, Go, Java, .NET, etc.)
+1. Install OpenTelemetry SDK for your platform (Node.js, Python, Go, Java, .NET, Ruby, PHP, etc.)

 2. Configure OTLP exporter to send traces to your Watchlog agent